slint-ui/slint/FAQ.md

 You can add a note as part of your license that to distribute a proprietary licensed program, one can acquire a Slint proprietary license or the dependency to Slint should be removed.

-#### Scenario: My MIT-licensed program links to Slint GPLv3.
+#### My MIT-licensed program links to Slint GPLv3.
 Under what license can I release the binary of my program?

 While your software modules can remain under the MIT-license, the work as a whole must be licensed under the GPL.
 Hence, the binary must be made available under the GPLv3.